honestly-nuts/SCore-Utils/README.md

 This is the official repo for the infamous Scuffed-Utils project (I regret this name).

 The goal of this project is to remake the original gnu coreutils in python.
 Why you may ask?
 Honestly, I don't know.
-One day I just got this Idea that, "Why not make scuffed versions of the already great gnu coreutils programs (I still don't know what it is actually called, oh well)".
-If you are interested in this project or are just doing drugs (like I am) or both, then you may consider donating your code to this repository.
+One day I just got this Idea that, "Why not make scuffed versions of the already great gnu coreutils programs".
+If you are interested in this project, then you may consider donating your code to this repository.

 # How to install
 #### Pre-requests